Animalia (book): Related products

 Julia MacRae Books published an Animalia colouring book in 2008.
 H. N. Abrams also published a wall calendar colouring book version for children the same year.

 H. N. Abrams published The Animalia Wall Frieze, a fold-out over 26 feet in length, in which the author created new riddles for each letter.

 The Great American Puzzle Factory created a 300-piece jigsaw puzzle based on the book's cover.

 Adaptations

-A television series was also created, based on the book, which airs in the United States, Australia, Canada, the United Kingdom, Norway and Venezuela.
-It also airs on Minimax for the Czech Republic and Slovakia.
-And recently in Greece on the channel ET1.
+A television series was also created, based on the book, which airs in Canada.
 The Australian Children's Television Foundation released a teaching resource DVD-ROM in 2011 to accompany the TV series with teaching aids for classroom use.

 In 2010, The Base Factory and AppBooks released Animalia as an application for iPad and iPhone/iPod Touch.

 Awards

 Animalia won the Young Australian's Best Book Award in 1987 for Best Picture Story Book.

 The Children's Book Council of Australia designated Animalia a 1987 Picture Book of the Year: Honour Book.

 Kid's Own Australian Literature Awards named Animalia the 1988 Picture Book Winner.